RockhurstHS/STEAM-Blog/_posts/2018-04-01-STEAM-Supports-Catholic-Education.md

 ### History of Catholic Mathematicians

 As a mathematician, I get most excited about the rich history of Catholic (and especially Jesuit) mathematicians.
 Did you know that Christopher Clavius, S.J. created the Gregorian Calendar?
 Moreover, he was Galieo’s teacher!
 The [Rockhurst Math Hub](https://sites.google.com/rockhursths.edu/faculty-math-hub/) is actually dubbed the Clavius Center (The idea for this name was not mine, but the mathematics department chair Joe LeRoy).
-I may be too biased with this subject since I wrote a 30 page paper in college about Jesuit mathematicians.
+I may be too biased with this subject since I wrote a 30 page paper about Jesuit mathematicians in college.
 I won’t paste that paper into this blog post, but I encourage you to [explore this website]( http://faculty.fairfield.edu/jmac/sj/sjscient.htm) that outlines much of this history.